 Creatinine comes from the breakdown of creatine in your muscle.
 It is produced by the body at a constant rate and eliminated through urine.
 This makes it a good a marker to assess your kidney function.
 The higher the blood creatinine, the worse the kidney function.
 A blood test will tell you both numbers.

-Low muscle mass caused by: Amputation, obesity, liver cirrhosis, malnourishment
+Low muscle mass: Amputation, obesity, liver cirrhosis, malnourishment

-High muscle mass caused by: Athletic gains, muscle injury (rhabdomyolysis) causes a release of creatine phoshate from the muscle.
+High muscle mass: Athletic gains, muscle injury (rhabdomyolysis) causes a release of creatine phoshate from the muscle.

 2. Heavy Meat Diet.
 Creatine from animal meat is converted to creatinine in your body.
 The conversion can also occur during cooking.

 3. Medications.
 Examples that interfere with creatinine levels: cimetidine, amiloride, spironolactone, cephalosporins